celestiaorg/celestia-node/docs/adr/adr-004-state-interaction.md

 3. **LOCAL**: eventually, **full** nodes will be able to provide state to the network, and can therefore execute and respond to the queries without relaying queries to celestia-core (*to be scoped out and implemented in later iterations*)

+### Verification of Balances
+In order to check that the balances returned via the `AccountBalance` query are correct, it is necessary to also request Merkle proofs from the celestia-app and verify them against the latest head's `AppHash`.
+In order for the `StateAccessor` to do this, it would need access to the `header.Store`'s `Head()` method in order to get the latest known header of the node and check its `AppHash`.

 ### 1. Core Implementation of `StateAccessor`: `CoreAccess`

 `CoreAccess` will be the direct RPC connection implementation of `StateAccessor`.
 It will use the [lens implementation of ChainClient](https://github.com/strangelove-ventures/lens/blob/main/client/chain_client.go#L23)